KasparEtter/ef1p/internet/index.md

 ## Internet layers

 The [Internet](https://en.wikipedia.org/wiki/Internet) is a global network of computer networks.
-Its name means "[between](https://en.wiktionary.org/wiki/inter-) networks".
+Its name simply means "[between](https://en.wiktionary.org/wiki/inter-) networks".
 It is a [packet-switched](#packet-switching) [mesh network](#mesh-network)
 with only [best-effort delivery](https://en.wikipedia.org/wiki/Best-effort_delivery).
 This means that the Internet provides no guarantees about whether and in what time a packet is delivered.